How to Open a Bank Account in Thailand: A Guide for Foreigners

 Yes, you can open a bank account in Thailand with an ED Visa.
 However, the process might vary depending on the bank and the specific branch.
 Starting in 2024, the requirements for ED Visa students have become more comprehensive.
 You will need the following documents:

 All school documents must comply with Ministry of Education regulations for foreign students.
-GEOS maintains full MOE recognition and provides all required documentation.
+GEOS maintains full MOE recognition and provides all required documentation for our ED visa students.

 Go in the Morning